Moreshripad/MajourProjectBCS/README.md

 # MajourProjectBCS
-This is the project of e-commerce website
+This is the project of e-commerce website.